MicrochipTech/SMART_TRANSPORT/BLE_StarNetwork_Trailer/Trailer-Temperature_Monitoring/README.md

 ![](docs/project_graph.png)

-- In the project graph, got to Plugins and select Pin configuration.
+- In the project graph, go to Plugins and select Pin configuration.

 ![](docs/Pin_configuration.png)